 Notwithstanding the value of collaborative engagement, given our investment approach seeks to focus on complexity, requiring a deep, fundamental and bottom-up approach in the research process, Lodbrok's view as to a company (and the opportunities for strategic engagement) may not always be shared by a broad group of stakeholders.
-As such, we tend to engage with companies on an individual basis and find that personal, direct conversations with management teams and boards are often the most effective.

-The letter referred to above that was co-signed by Lodbrok ultimately led to a capital restructuring that is currently ongoing.
-The firm remains engaged with the company as part of this process, and we are hopeful that the goals of the comprehensive deleveraging can be met, to the benefit of the bondholders.
+The letter referred to above that was collaborated on and co-signed by Lodbrok and other bondholders, ultimately led to a capital restructuring.
+The firm continues to remain engaged with the company as part of this process, and we are hopeful that the goals of the comprehensive deleveraging can be met, to the benefit of the bondholders.